This country-specific Q&A provides an overview to tax laws and regulations that may occur in Japan.

 Consumption taxes are charged to the recipient or purchaser of the goods or services (i.e., the recipient or purchaser will pay to the provider or seller the applicable consumption tax amount (8% or 10%) in addition to the purchaser price), and (i) the seller or the provider will report and pay the consumption taxes to the Japanese government by filing a tax return and (ii) the recipient or purchaser may be eligible to take input tax credit as to the consumption tax amount so paid to offset against its own consumption tax liability.

 Foreign individual or corporate taxpayers are also subject to the consumption taxes, regardless of whether or not they have a permanent establishment in Japan for income or corporate tax purposes, so long as they engage in sale of goods or provision of services conducted in Japan that is taxable for consumption tax purposes.
-However, foreign taxpayers may be exempt from the consumption tax liability because of a small business exemption, if, in general, the total taxable sale from the sale of goods or provision of services conducted in Japan in the fiscal year two years prior to the relevant fiscal year did not exceed 10 million yen.
-There are, however, many other detailed rules that limit this exemption.
+However, foreign taxpayers may be exempt from the consumption tax liability because of a small business exemption, if, in general, the total taxable sale from the sale of goods or provision of services conducted in Japan (i) during a fiscal year two years preceding the relevant fiscal year (e.g., 2016 for the consumption tax liability in 2018) and (ii) during the first six months’ period of the fiscal year immediately preceding the relevant fiscal year (e.g., January through June of 2017 for the consumption tax liability in 2018) did not exceed 10 million yen.

 Japanese corporations are taxed on interest arising from deposits and royalties arising from intellectual property in the same manner as business profits mentioned above.
 Japanese resident individuals are taxed on interest arising from deposits at a flat rate of 20.315% by way of withholding separately from other income, but are taxed on royalties arising from intellectual property substantially in the same manner as business profits mentioned above.